 An otherwise previously-well 14 month-old baby girl with HgbSS is brought to the emergency room by her mother after the baby was noted to be increasingly irritable, with pallor, jaundice, and thready pulses.
 On examination, the baby is confirmed to be pale and icteric, with a tender mass palpable at the umbilicus.
 Heart rate is 170 bpm, with blood pressure of 70/40 mmHg.
 The baby is afebrile with pulse oximetry of 100% SpO2 on room air.
-Laboratory investigations reveal a Hgb of 52 g/L, a WBC of $3.4 \times 10^9$ /L, a platelet count of 100 x $10^9$ /L, with normal coagulation times but serum chemistry revealing a newly elevated creatinine at 130 μmol/L.
+Laboratory investigations reveal a Hgb of 52 g/L, a WBC of $3.4 \times 10^9$ /L, a platelet count of $100 \times 10^9$ /L, with normal coagulation times but serum chemistry revealing a newly elevated creatinine at $130 \, \mu$ mol/L. You diagnose the patient with splenic sequestration crisis.